 I remember getting a blood test done when I was clean eating and thinking I was going to blow the doctor away with my results eating as though I was the epitome of good health.
 I got the shock of my life when the results came in and hormonally and all the elements tested in my bloods were just out of whack.
-I had low iron, extremely high cholesterol, vitamin deficiencies (even though I’d have about 1 serves of vegetables a day), fatty organs and a bunch of other woes that stumped me.
+I had low iron, extremely high cholesterol, vitamin deficiencies (even though I’d have about 1 serve of vegetables a day), fatty organs and a bunch of other woes that stumped me.
 Even though I was eating such nutritious food, numerally I was all over the shop.
 It made sense because my energy levels were so low, I was always so sleepy and fatigued.
-Flexible dieting changed that not only health wise in balancing everything (including my temperamental skin - I never got breakouts again!) but also improved my energy levels by 100%.
+Flexible dieting changed that not only health-wise in balancing everything (including my temperamental skin - I never got breakouts again!) but also improved my energy levels by 100%.

 Being naked isn't scary, nor is the beach:

 I am just like any other girl, I have days where I don’t like my body and days when my period is due and I look 5 months pregnant and days where I just feel squishy.
 It’s human nature to always see areas that you can improve.
 I don’t think people who transform their body ever feel fully ‘done’ but in saying that, I can put whatever clothes I want on and walk out the door, I no longer need to change 50 times or make an excuse as to why I can’t go out.
 Being naked isn’t scary and either is going to the beach, changing my body with flexible dieting has given me life.

 How to make the change, where to start… Getting a coach!